Northeast Economic Region Workforce Insights

 Key Insights

-• Employment increased by 400 jobs from the previous month and increased by 2,000 jobs compared to the same month last year.
+• Employment increased by 800 jobs from the previous month and decreased by 1,400 jobs compared to the same month last year.

-• Full-time Employment decreased by 100 jobs from the previous month and remained unchanged year-over-year.
+• Full-time Employment increased by 200 jobs from the previous month and decreased by 2,900 jobs year-over-year.

-• Unemployment decreased by 100 people from the previous month and increased by 400 people compared to the same month last year.
+• Unemployment decreased by 100 people from the previous month and decreased by 100 people compared to the same month last year.

 Workforce Composition by Status

-In the most recent month, Full-time Employment decreased by 100 jobs from last month and remained unchanged compared to the same month last year.
+In the most recent month, Full-time Employment increased by 200 jobs from last month and decreased by 2,900 jobs compared to the same month last year.

-The number of Unemployed individuals decreased by 100 people from the previous month and increased by 400 people compared to last year.
+The number of Unemployed individuals decreased by 100 people from the previous month and decreased by 100 people compared to last year.

 Scroll down to explore the data